zulip/zulip/docs/subsystems/performance.md

 [queue processors](../subsystems/queuing.md) and cron jobs, not in response to incoming HTTP requests.
-In practice, all of these have been written such that they are immaterial to total load and thus architectual scalability, though we do from time to time need to do operational work to add additional queue processors for particularly high-traffic queues.
+In practice, all of these have been written such that they are immaterial to total load and thus architectural scalability, though we do from time to time need to do operational work to add additional queue processors for particularly high-traffic queues.
 For all of our queue processors, any serialization requirements are at most per-user, and thus it would be